Recipe for Success

 About AWEDI

 The Agricultural Workforce Equity and Diversity Initiative (AWEDI) provides funding to organizations to support underrepresented groups in starting or growing their own business in the agri-food sector.
-This project is funded in part by the Governments of Canada and Ontario under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+This project is funded in part by the Governments of Canada and Ontario under the Sustainable Canadian Agricultural Partnership, a five-year, federal-provincial-territorial initiative.